How Working Moms Can Take the Lead with Time-Blocking

 A quiet workspace with a laptop and notebook, ready for focused deep work during a child's nap time, symbolizing productivity for busy moms.

-Make the most of nap times!
-Use quiet moments for focused deep work and boost your productivity.
+Use quiet moments for focused deep work during nap time

 If your kids still nap, use that time for high-focus work.
 It’s tempting to relax, but nap time is prime time to knock out tasks that require concentration.
 I struggled to find time for deep work, but my productivity changed once I dedicated nap time to focused tasks.